-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2017
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2018

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of Saffron Academy Trust for the year ended 31 August 2017.
+The Trustees present their Annual Report together with the financial statements and Auditor's Report of Saffron Academy Trust for the year ended 31 August 2018.
 The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

-Saffron Academy Trust (the Charitable Company, SAT or The Trust) currently encapsulates four academy schools, two secondary and two primary academies (the Schools or the Academies) serving a catchment area in North West Essex.
-The Academies have a combined capacity of 3,582 and had a roll of 3,302 in the October 2017 census with the exception of Alec Hunter Academy all Schools in the Trust are operating at or above capacity.
+Saffron Academy Trust (the Charitable Company, SAT or The Trust) currently encapsulates six academy schools, two secondary and four primary academies (the Schools or the Academies) serving a catchment area in North West Essex.
+The Academies have a combined capacity of 4.262 and had a roll of 3,926 in the October 2018 census.